 This includes time you’ll spend observing classrooms, helping cooperating teachers and working one-on-one with students.

-Field experience will require background clearance.
-This is completed through the Family Care Safety Registry External link.
+You only need to register with FCSR once and a background screening is good for one year from the date requested.
+The Education Office can request updated screenings whenever needed.
 There are certain criminal activities that can prevent you from being certified in the state of Missouri.
 If you have concerns, contact the Education Department at EducatorPrep@CCIS.edu for a confidential meeting.

 Students in field experience courses are encouraged to have personal liability insurance.
 Students who are members of a professional association, including the Student MSTA or Student MNEA, may receive personal liability insurance as a benefit.

 Field experience culminates with student teaching where you’ll spend 16 weeks in the classroom with the goal of assuming all responsibilities of a classroom teacher for at least 15 consecutive days.
 In order to be considered for student teaching, students must submit several documents and verifications into the appropriate dropboxes in CougarTeach.
 These documents include: